 WATERFORD LIBRARY EXTENDS COMMUNITY GARDEN WITH DO IT YOURSELF GARDEN KITS

-The Waterford Library Community Garden did spectacularly well last year harvesting 278 lbs of produce from two backyard raised beds and even more from the squash mounds.
+The Waterford Library Community Garden did spectacularly well last year harvesting 278 pounds of produce from two backyard raised beds and even more from the squash mounds.

 The Sweden Food Pantry told us produce went out as fast as it came in.
 People really appreciated all those fresh vegetables.
 With that in mind, Geraldine O’Donnell, President of the Library Trustees, pursued the idea of assembling garden kits to go.
 The Maine Community Foundation agreed and funded the project with nearly $2000!